Curriculum Master Business Informatics

 Learning Outcomes:

-The students receive a sound overview of the methods, models and optimisation approaches of value creation networks.
+The alumni receive a sound overview of the methods, models and optimisation approaches of value creation networks.
 At the end of the module, they are able to analyse value creation processes and identify corresponding optimisation potentials.
 The knowledge acquired in the course about the planning and design of value creation networks enables them to recognise the fundamental connections between corporate strategy, organisation and individual value creation processes.
-The students can identify the process parameters relevant for optimisation, know about their interactions and can independently develop solution approaches to support the operational implementation of strategic objectives.
+The alumni can identify the process parameters relevant for optimisation, know about their interactions and can independently develop solution approaches to support the operational implementation of strategic objectives.

 Superior module: